Maintaining and improving habitat

 There is little you can do about too much, or too little rain except to make sure that your river or lake functions effectively in high and low flows by having good natural habitat.

 With determination you can try to influence how the available water is used in your catchment.
 This is not easy nor does it deliver quick rewards, but it is vital.

 - Action begins with you – get a water meter for your own home or business, use water carefully as it is a precious resource and influence others to do the same.

-- Understand the content of your local Catchment Management Plan (CAMS) and support and nag your local EA team to address issues of around licensing and over-abstraction.
+- In England, understand the content of your local Catchment Management Plan (CAMS) and support and nag your local EA team to address issues of around licensing and over-abstraction.